This article may contain affiliate links. For more information, please see our disclosure / disclaimer here.

 Browsing through local market stalls, visiting a tourist shop or just going to the local shopping mall, hardly anyone escapes from souvenir hunting during their travels.
 Same goes for me.
-Over the years, I have collected so many nice, beautiful and unfortunately also useless items from my holidays.
-I must admit, over half of them are packed in cardboard boxes, waiting to find a great place to showcase in my house (…wait, what house?).
+Over the years, I have collected so many nice, beautiful and unfortunately also useless souvenirs from my holidays.
+I must admit, over half of them are packed in cardboard boxes, waiting to find a great place to showcase in my house (…wait, what house?) update: while at the time of writing we did not own or even rent a place of our own, we do now.

 What are great travel souvenirs?